drzh/weather/README.md

 # Predicting Cloud Coverage Using ConvLSTM Model
 ## Introduction
-This package contains the implementation of ConvLSTM modules to predict the cloud coverage in next few hours.
-The model is based on the model of [MetNet](https://arxiv.org/abs/2003.12140)
+This package contains the implementation of modules to predict the cloud coverage using ConvLSTM and Aixal-Attention models.
+The forcast model is based on [MetNet](https://arxiv.org/abs/2003.12140)

 ## External modules
 'convlstm.py' module is from [ndrplz/ConvLSTM_pytorch](https://github.com/ndrplz/ConvLSTM_pytorch)